ajoslin/stylin/README.md

 This library is a convenience wrapper around [free-style](https://github.com/blakeembrey/free-style) that provides auto-prefixing and an easier API.

-Total size is 6.33kB gzipped.
+Total size is less than 6KB gzipped.

 ```
 npm install --save stylin